UGC Overwatch League Rules

 (1.2) Division placement

-- Placement of teams in Gold, Silver, or Steel will be determined on a case-by-case basis, based on the following Team factors:
+- Placement of teams in Gold, Steel & Iron will be determined on a case-by-case basis, based on the following team factors:

 - Performance in previous UGC seasons